rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 # Version History

+* 2.0.1 - Allows user entered hostnames to be case insensitive for `get_agent_details` and `quarantine` actions | Fix bug where error is raised if endpoint was not found in `get_agent` method | To add escaping of special characters in hostnames when performing hostname searches to Carbon Black
 * 2.0.0 - Updated the SDK version | Cloud enabled
 * 1.0.2 - Updated branding
 * 1.0.1 - Fix issue where retry on error call could crash plugin